MyrtheV/Family_Affect_Systems/README.md

 # Outline

 This repository contains all the documents (except the data) that are used to create the paper "Happy Parents, Happy Child?
 A Study of Family Affect Systems in Daily Life".
 Here, we describe the content of the repository.
 Please read this information carefully before using the documents.
+We will discuss the following folders (the other files are not relevant for the paper):

 1. Figures
 2. R code